sangrambankar/MusicBuster/README.md

 A sound streaming application using sloundcloud API.

 # Top Features
-- 1.Search your favourite songs
+- Search your favourite songs
-- 2.Top 50 songs with various genres
+- Top 50 songs with various genres

 # To Do Features
 - New and Hot